devops329/devops/instruction/syntheticTesting/syntheticTesting.md

 To create a Grafana synthetic test do the following:

 1. Open the Grafana Cloud Dashboard.
-1. Open the home menu and click on `Synthetics`.
+1. Open the home menu and click on `Testing & synthetics` and then `Synthetics`.
 1. Click on `Add new check`.
 1. Select the check type.
 These represent the network request times that you can make.
 Select `HTTP` in order to make a single request that assures that your application resource is available.
 1. Define the check.